- Date : 15/02/2017

 The MSME sector is the backbone for any economy and in India, it accounts for 37% of the GDP.
 Subsidy here will not only strengthen this sector but also ensure jobs for millions as well.

 Subsidies for renewable energy usage at public places and in residential areas, is much desired; solar subsidy, duty exemptions on imports of expensive equipment, and incentives for green fuels like bio-fuels will propel investment in R&D and drive towards a more eco-friendly energy regime.
+These are just some of the advantages of subsidies in India, which when done right will positively affect the lives of citizens who are in real need.

 Related: How going green can save your money